 The MSI Optix MAG271CQR is a decent monitor for media creation.
 It has a great size and resolution, so you can see more of your work, and it has excellent low input lag.
 Unfortunately, the image degrades at an angle, and the stand has a limited range of motion.

 The stand has a large footprint, but it feels well-built and supports the monitor well, with almost no wobble.

-Disappointing ergonomics.
-It can't swivel, and it can't rotate to a portrait orientation.
+This monitor has disappointing ergonomics.
+It can't swivel and can't rotate to a portrait orientation.